Bed Bugs in Water: Can Bed Bugs Survive in Water?

 What Temperature of Water Kills Bed Bugs

 The water temperature of 140 degrees Fahrenheit (60 degrees Celsius) kills bed bugs.
-When using laundry to kill bed bugs, this the temperature you want to aim for.
+When using laundry to kill bed bugs, this is the temperature you want to aim for.
 In this scenario, a wash cycle of 30 minutes can successfully kill both bed bugs and their eggs.

 This also backs up the boiling water method.
 Water boils at 100 degrees Celsius, making it all the more effective in killing bed bugs.
 But, this also has a downside, as boiling water can damage your skin and other stuff in your home.